 Enterprises have a lot on their plate – to get about their core business, managing employees, administering corporate network and data, and devising policies.
-So, they opt to outsource mobile device management – deployment, supervising, and overseeing the security of mobile devices to mobility providers.
+So, they opt to outsource mobile device management – deployment, supervising, and overseeing the security of mobile devices to mobility management solution providers.

 While larger organizations, still prefer to keep internal resources, expertise and security management in-house, outsourcing mobility management is gaining traction, for a nuanced approach.